gutekbzinkowski/vuepress-test/src/guide/fundamentals/authorization.md

 }
 ```

 Bearer token needs to be refreshed **every 24 hours**.

 All the requests **needs to contain authorization token** in headers.
 Operations without the token won't be accepted All the requests must be also made over **HTTPS**.

 ```bash
 Authorization: Bearer {access_token}
 ```

 Calls made over plain HTTP will be considered insecure and will be redirected to HTTPS path with redirect status code (3XX) in response.

 ::: details Do I need to use different token for each request?

-Absolutely not, tokens are valid for 24 hours since creation.
+**Absolutely not**, tokens are valid for 24 hours since creation.
 You should use the same token for all the operations in that timespan.

 :::